Privacy lives here

 2. What information do we collect?

 We collect information so that we can provide you with our Services, and so that we can build new Services that make life better for Kiwis through online experiences they love.
-We may collect the following personal information:
+We may collect the following information, some of which is personal information:

 - 2.1 Information you give us, such as: